VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/languages.md

 ---

-If you're looking to learn more, check out [Awesome Esolangs (GitHub)](https://github.com/angrykoala/awesome-esolangs) and https://esolangs.org.
+If you're looking to learn more, check out [Awesome Esolangs](https://github.com/angrykoala/awesome-esolangs) and https://esolangs.org.
 Also, the [Esoteric IDE](https://github.com/Timwi/EsotericIDE/) may be of use.

 ## The Old Guard